 [email protected] $ docker run --rm \ --network="host" \ --volume <HOST PARTITION>:/cache \ --env-file=/opt/xcache/.env \ opensciencegrid/stash-cache:stable

-An easy way to increase the performance of stashcache is to assign it more memory.
-You can use the docker option
+An easy way to increase the performance of the cache is to assign it more memory.

---memory and set it up to at least twice of
+make sure it is at least twice the value of

 Create a config file

 90-my-stash-cache-disks.cfgwith the following contents: